ContextLab/supereeg/docs/tutorial/model_objects.rst

 Creating a new model
 --------------------

-In addition to including a few premade models in the ``supereeg`` package, we also provide a way to construct a model from scratch.
+In addition to including a few pre-made models in the ``supereeg`` package, we also provide a way to construct a model from scratch.

 Created from a list of brain objects:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, if you have a dataset of iEEG patients, we provide a way to
+For example, if you have an ECoG dataset, we provide a way to construct
-construct a model that will predict whole brain activity.
-The more
+a model that will predict whole brain activity.
+The more subjects you
-subjects you include in the model, the better it will be!
-To create a
+include in the model, the better it will be!
+To create a model, first
-model, first you’ll need to format your subject data into brain objects.
+you’ll need to format your subject data into brain objects.
+For the
-For the purpose of demonstration, we will simulate 100 locations across
+purpose of demonstration, and to highlight the “simulation” features of
+the toolbox, we will generate a synthetic ECoG dataset.
+Specifically,
+we’ll simulate data from 100 locations from each of 10 subjects and
-10 subjects and construct the model from that data:
+construct the model from that data:

 .. code:: ipython2